Ghosn awaits fate but release unlikely - Journal du Cameroun

 He complained about the rice-based diet at the detention centre and his family says he has lost up to 20 kilos (44 pounds).

-He appeared gaunt with sunken cheeks in court although seemed in relatively strong health despite an occasional cough.
+He appeared gaunt with sunken cheeks in court although seemed in relatively good health despite an occasional cough.

 However, according to local media, he was struck down by a high fever late Wednesday, with the prison doctor saying he was too unwell to be questioned or receive visits from his lawyer or embassy officials.